noemielefrancq/GlobalPhylogeographyPertussis/README.md

 # GlobalPhylogeographyPertussis

-Code used for the paper: *Global spatial dynamics and vaccine-induced fitness changes of Bordetella pertussis*
+Code used for the paper: *Global spatial dynamics and vaccine-induced fitness changes of Bordetella pertussis*, Lefrrancq N. et. al. (2022)

 ## Data